docker-library/docs/nats-streaming/content.md

     -hbt, --hb_timeout <duration>        How long server waits for a heartbeat response -hbf, --hb_fail_count <int>          Number of failed heartbeats before server closes the client connection --ft_group <string>            Name of the FT Group.
 A group can be 2 or more servers with a single active server and all sharing the same datastore
-    -sl,  --signal <signal>[=<pid>]      Send signal to nats-streaming-server process (stop, quit, reopen) --encrypt <bool>               Specify if server should use encryption at rest --encryption_cipher <string>   Cipher to use for encryption.
+    -sl,  --signal <signal>[=<pid>]      Send signal to nats-streaming-server process (stop, quit, reopen, reload - only for embedded NATS Server)
+          --encrypt <bool>               Specify if server should use encryption at rest --encryption_cipher <string>   Cipher to use for encryption.
 Currently support AES and CHAHA (ChaChaPoly).
 Defaults to AES
           --encryption_key <string>      Encryption Key.
 It is recommended to specify it through the NATS_STREAMING_ENCRYPTION_KEY environment variable instead

 Streaming Server Clustering Options:
     --clustered <bool>                     Run the server in a clustered configuration (default: false) --cluster_node_id <string>             ID of the node within the cluster if there is no stored ID (default: random UUID) --cluster_bootstrap <bool>             Bootstrap the cluster if there is no existing state by electing self as leader (default: false)
-    --cluster_peers <string, ...>        Comma separated list of cluster peer node IDs to bootstrap cluster state --cluster_log_path <string>          Directory to store log replication data --cluster_log_cache_size <int>       Number of log entries to cache in memory to reduce disk IO (default: 512) --cluster_log_snapshots <int>        Number of log snapshots to retain (default: 2) --cluster_trailing_logs <int>        Number of log entries to leave after a snapshot and compaction --cluster_sync <bool>                Do a file sync after every write to the replication log and message store --cluster_raft_logging <bool>        Enable logging from the Raft library (disabled by default)
+    --cluster_peers <string, ...>          Comma separated list of cluster peer node IDs to bootstrap cluster state --cluster_log_path <string>            Directory to store log replication data --cluster_log_cache_size <int>         Number of log entries to cache in memory to reduce disk IO (default: 512) --cluster_log_snapshots <int>          Number of log snapshots to retain (default: 2) --cluster_trailing_logs <int>          Number of log entries to leave after a snapshot and compaction --cluster_sync <bool>                  Do a file sync after every write to the replication log and message store --cluster_raft_logging <bool>          Enable logging from the Raft library (disabled by default) --cluster_allow_add_remove_node <bool> Enable the ability to send NATS requests to the leader to add/remove cluster nodes

 Streaming Server File Store Options:
     --file_compact_enabled <bool>        Enable file compaction